ibnasif/darulkutub/الكتب/Atomic Habits/+/how habits work.md

 end goal of habit

 creates a habit loop, cue triggers a craving which motivates a response which provides a reward. reward now gets associated with the cue.

+- **infact, habits are a [dopamine driven feedback loop].  every habit forming behaviour is linked to higher levels of dopamine.

+- **dopamine is not only linked to pleasure but also plays a central role in many neurological processes such as motivation, learning, memory etc.

+- **dopamine is not only released when you experience pleasure, but also when you anticipiate it. it is the anticipation of a reward that gets us to take action, not the fulfillment of the reward. (*anticipation/thinking of a reward can feel better than the reward itself.*)

 we can use these four srages to create a practical framework.